gfort-lab/OpSiMorE/EstimParam/README.md

 -  _chain\_burnin_ : 1x1, length of the burnin period; default value 0.5*1e7
 -  _initial\_pointR_ : Tx1, initial value of the R chain
 -  _initial\_pointO_ : Tx1, initial value of the O chain
--  _GammaO_: 1x1, initial value of the step size when proposing a candidate for O; default value 1e3
+-  _GammaO_: 1x1, initial value of the step size when proposing a candidate for the $O_t$ variables; default value 1e3
--  _GammaTildeR_ : 1x1, initial value of the step size when proposing a candidate for the second derivative of R; default value 1e-12
+-  _GammaTildeR_ : 1x1, initial value of the step size when proposing a candidate for the second derivative of the $R_t$ variables; default value 1e-12
 -  _target\_ratioAR_ : 1x1, targeted acceptance ratio during the adaptation phase; default value 0.25
 - _Qvec_ : vector of order of quantiles; default value (0.025 0.05 0.5 0.95 0.975)